-Recommendation Notification of Departure Explanation for Departure requirements for the board or a relevant committee of the board to set measurable objectives for achieving diversity policy, a copy of which is disclosed on the Company's website.
+Recommendation Notification of Departure Explanation for Departure requirements for the board or a relevant committee of the board to set measurable objectives for achieving diversity (which, at a minimum, should address gender diversity) and to assess diversity policy, a copy of which is disclosed on the Company's website.
 However, the policy does not include requirements for the board to establish measurable objectives for achieving gender diversity, or for the board to assess annually the objectives and the progress towards achieving them.
 The Board considers the size of the Company's operations make it impractical to establish meaningful measurable objectives for achieving gender diversity.